rdeits/director/docs/sphinx/user_guide/tree_viewer_interface.rst

 :vertices: the mesh vertices as a list of triplets in XYZ order.
 :faces: a list of triplets describing the faces of the mesh.
 Each element in the list gives the indices (0-based) of three vertices which are joined as a triangular face.
+:texture: (optional) a dictionary with texture information about the mesh.
+Texture fields are:

+:coordinates: a list of pairs of (u,v) texture coordinates
+:png: the texture as a PNG file (i.e. the file contents, not its path), encoded directly as a vector of bytes

 ------